Monitoring of atmospheric air condition

 Monitoring of transboundary watercourses

-Kazhydromet RSE monitors the quality of surface waters on 32 transboundary rivers: with China, the Russian Federation, the Kyrgyz Republic and the Republic of Uzbekistan.
+RSE Kazhydromet monitors the quality of surface waters on 32 transboundary rivers: with China, the Russian Federation, the Kyrgyz Republic and the Republic of Uzbekistan.

 Background monitoring